 - Jar with lid

-- Since most of the nutrients are housed near the stem, use sharp scissors to cut the leaf as close to the stem as possible.
+- Select a large, unblemished leaf, and using a sharp knife, cut the leaf as close to the stem as possible.

 This article was medically reviewed by Dr. Gina Jansheski, a licensed, board-certified pediatrician who has been practicing for more than 20 years.
 Learn more about Hello Glow’s medical review board here.
-As always, this is not personal medical advice and we recommend that you talk with your doctor.678
+As always, this is not personal medical advice, and we recommend that you talk with your doctor.748